The Struggle Is Real

 CAPTION: me… being the human waste hierarchy triangle

-It was an amazing day and really hit the refresh button on my life, I encourage you to get out this winter and embrace the cold air.
+It was an amazing day out with my new Lightweight Trekking Poles and really hit the refresh button on my life, I encourage you to get out this winter and embrace the cold air.

 So where can you go camping next?